Here’s a radical thought: what if capitalism and communism were the same thing?

 How Constraints Change the Dynamics

-I want to walk through the specific mechanisms, because the details are where this gets genuinely compelling.
+I want to walk through the specific mechanisms of how constraints work, which is where this gets even more interesting!

-Instead of allowing accumulation and then trying to correct for it afterward (which is essentially the entire Western welfare state model), the Islamic system:
+Instead of allowing accumulation and then trying to correct for it afterwards (which is essentially the entire Western welfare state model), the Islamic system:

-Mandates redistribution as obligation (I have a magazine piece about this soon!)
+makes redistribution obligatory (I have a magazine piece about this soon!),

-Limits speculative gain that is detached from real productive activity.
+punishes speculative gain that is detached from actual, real-world productive activity

-In other words, this system does not wait for excess in the form of million-dollar monkey jpegs being bought and sold by politicians with laser eyes before it decides things have gone too far.
-It actually attempts to block the channels through which this type of excess compounds in the first place.
+In other words, this system doesn’t wait until there’s gross opulence in the form of million-dollar monkey jpegs being bought and sold by politicians with laser-eyes before it decides things have gone too far; it actually attempts to block the means through which this type of excess compounds in the first place.

 Second: conditional ownership

 Under capitalism, property is the most important asset you can own; and especially in the US, it is the foundational right from which all other economic rights derive.
-Under communism, property is abolished, because the state holds everything in trust.
-Under the Islamic model, property exists under a stewardship model.
-Ownership is legitimate, and it is productive.
-But it is morally conditional.
+Conversely, under communism, property is abolished because the state holds everything in trust.
+And under the Islamic model, property exists under a stewardship model.
+Ownership of property is legitimate, and it is also productive.
+However, it is morally conditional.
 So here, you can own things (and indeed you should, there is no asceticism mandate here), but your ownership carries obligations, and if those obligations are not met, the moral (and in some cases legal) basis for your ownership erodes!

 In other words, don’t be a greedy landlord asshole!

-This is a remarkably elegant solution to one of capitalism’s most persistent structural problems: the transformation of economic power into political insulation.
-But when ownership is conditional on meeting defined obligations, like redistributive duties or prohibitions on exploitative gain, asset accumulation is never fully self-validating.
+This is a remarkably elegant solution to one of capitalism’s most persistent structural problems regarding the relationship of economic power, and its translation into political insulation.
+But when ownership is conditional on meeting already-defined obligations like a duty to redistribute, or prohibitions on exploitative behavior, asset accumulation does not validate a person’s position in society, it actually erodes it.
 Thus, the system already contains a way to limit extreme concentration without requiring a revolution.

 Third: distributed redistribution

 Centralized welfare systems scale poorly.
-Think about it: they require enormous bureaucracies, they create dependency, and they are vulnerable to the political capture that has made “welfare reform” an unfulfilled campaign promise in every democracy I can think of.
-Voluntary charity, on the other hand, fails at scale because it relies on individual goodwill, which is unreliable and unevenly distributed and tends to spike after natural disasters but not, crucially, on ordinary Tuesdays when ordinary people are struggling boringly.
+Think about it: they require enormous bureaucracies, they create enormous dependency, and as we see with Trump, they remain vulnerable to the political capture that has made “welfare reform” an unfulfilled campaign promise in every democracy I can think of.
+Voluntary charity, on the other hand, fails at scale for different reasons — it relies on individual goodwill, which is unreliable and unevenly distributed and tends to spike after natural disasters but not, crucially, on ordinary Tuesdays when ordinary people are struggling boringly.

-What mandatory decentralized redistribution creates is something like a set of horizontal stabilizers across the entire economy.
+So what mandatory decentralized redistribution creates is something like a set of horizontal stabilizers across the entire economy.
 It’s not top-down and it’s not bottom-up; it’s sideways.
-Let’s call it “peer-to-peer” for those who work in tech and have strong opinions about blockchain.
-This is a form of redistribution that manages to avoid bureaucratic and even surveillance explosion.
-It also avoids the political capture of redistribution that plagues every welfare state I can think of.
-And because it’s distributed, it scales without requiring exponential growth in the administrative apparatus.
+Let’s call it “peer-to-peer” for those who work in tech (and have strong opinions about blockchain).
+This is a form of redistribution that manages to avoid the explosion of bureaucracy and even surveillance.
+It also avoids the political capture and self-interest of redistribution that plagues every welfare state I can think of.
+And because it’s distributed, it scales without requiring exponential growth in the resources needed to administrate it.
 (And this is, if you recall, exactly the failure mode that kills communist systems.)

 Fourth: norms as an enforcement mechanism

-Large systems break down when enforcement becomes too expensive.
-This is true of empires, corporations, legal systems, and every other complex institution that has ever existed.
-As Ray Dalio outlines nicely in his book The Changing World Order, Romans didn’t fall because they ran out of soldiers, but because the cost of policing their borders exceeded the economic value of what those borders contained.
+Large systems break down simply when enforcement becomes too expensive.
+Which is true of empires, corporations, legal systems, and every other complex institution that has ever existed.
+As Ray Dalio outlines nicely in his book The Changing World Order, the Romans didn’t fall because they ran out of soldiers, but because the cost of policing their borders exceeded the economic value of what those borders contained.

-So as we know, the cost of monitoring and punishing non-compliance scales with the system, and eventually that cost becomes prohibitive, at which point the system either becomes authoritarian (communism’s path) or simply stops enforcing (capitalism’s path, which we politely call “deregulation” or, “market liberalization”, or “Trumpism”).
+So as we know, the cost of monitoring and punishing bad behavior scales with the system, and eventually that cost becomes prohibitively huge.
+At this stage, the system either becomes authoritarian (communism’s path) or simply stops enforcing (capitalism’s path, which we politely call “deregulation” or, “market liberalization”, or “Trumpism”).

-The Islamic model historically addressed this through internalized accountability, using tools such as moral constraint instead of legal punishment, and community enforcement before institutional enforcement.
-Under the Islamic rules, people don’t avoid riba (interest) because they feared a fine, but because it was haram, and because your community would notice, and because the entire moral framework within which you understood your life told you it was wrong.
+The Islamic model historically dealt with this through internal accountability, by using tools such as moral constraint instead of legal punishment, and community enforcement which existed long before institutional enforcement did.
+Under the Islamic rules, people avoid riba (interest) because it was haram, not because they feared some sort of institutional fine.
+It was the fear that your community would notice your bad behavior, against the backdrop that the entire moral framework within which you understood your life told you it was wrong.

-When compliance is propagated by culture, scale simply doesn’t need surveillance.
+So when compliance is enforced by culture, scaling it doesn’t need surveillance to make it work.
 This is the core scaling argument, and it is, in my view, the single most compelling structural advantage this system has over either of its secular competitors (and what I am writing about in this upcoming magazine piece).

-It is also, of course, the most fragile, because such norms depend on cultural transmission, and cultural transmission depends on legitimacy, and legitimacy depends on the people at the top not being hypocrites, which is a very tall order for any species, but especially ours.
+It is also, of course, the most delicate, because such norms depend on cultural transmission, and cultural transmission depends on legitimacy.
+And as we know from today’s political landscape, legitimacy depends on the people at the top not being hypocrites, which is a very tall order for any species, but especially ours.
 And especially now.

 Where It Breaks

 Now, I am too cynical to write a utopian essay that pretends structural elegance is the same as practical success.
-So let me be very clear about where this breaks!
+So let’s get into the hairy details of where this model breas down!

 This Islamic system fails in several situations, including: